nalsai/nalsai.de/content/en/blog/tourism-sanoba-witch/index.md

 ## Kyoto Concert Hall

-This image is used as the school in the visual novel, however, in reality it is the Kyoto Concert Hall.
+This image is used as the school in the visual novel; however, it is the Kyoto Concert Hall in reality.

 ![03.jpg](img/cg/03.jpg)
 ![XLR50928.jpg](img/XLR50928.jpg)